 Students entering St. Lawrence with an interest in government and politics are strongly advised to enroll in two of the 100-level core courses (103, 105, 108, including at least one that is designated as Writing Intensive) during their first year.
 They should also seek early advising from a government faculty member.
 Students may complete the stand-alone government major or elect a major that combines government courses with courses in African studies, Asian studies, Canadian studies or environmental studies.
 Students may also choose to combine government courses with a minor program in African studies, Asian studies, Canadian studies, Caribbean and Latin American studies, European studies or gender studies.
 For further information on these programs, visit their respective web sites.

 The major in government requires the completion of nine units distributed as follows:

 - Core Courses (4) Government majors must complete the introductory course for each of the four disciplinary sub-fields: American Politics (103), Comparative Politics (105), International Politics (108) and Political Theory (206).
-One of these four courses must be designated writing-intensive and should be completed before the end of the sophomore year.
+One of the three 100-level courses must be designated writing-intensive and should be completed before the end of the sophomore year.
 These four introductory courses must be taken in residence on the St. Lawrence campus, meaning students who have received credit for the AP American Government Exam must still enroll in GOVT 103 at SLU (though the credit they earned for for AP American will still count toward their overall credits for graduation).

 - Research Seminar (1) During the sophomore or junior year, ideally after completion of the writing-intensive course, majors will take one of the government Research Seminars (290, 291, 292, or 293).
 Students may take only one research seminar.